mactul/powermake/tutorials/06-package-manager/README.md

 </details>

-As you see, the min_version and max_version accept versions containing `'*'` in them. `v1.*` means any version that have 1 as the major version number.
+As you see, the min_version and max_version accept versions containing `'*'` in them. `v1.*` means any version that has 1 as the major version number.

 Here, PowerMake will make sure to find the ssl lib in a version that is >= v1.1.0 and < v2.0.